 If you’re not comfortable using paper and plastic, I’d suggest scouring local thrift stores for light-weight, stackable, white plates (I like the Corelle brand as they don’t break easily) and extra sets of cutlery so you have plenty of dishes to go around.

-Speaking of trash and clean up… save yourself a bit of mess and put two or three trash bags in every single trash can.
+Speaking of trash and clean up… save yourself a bit of mess and put three trash bags in every trash can.

 Not only does this help protect against a ripped bag that leaks gross stuff all over your trash can, it also makes it really easy to take out the trash when it gets full.
 You don’t have to mess with putting another bag in… just remove the old bag and you’re ready to go.